anovio1/message-pack-parser/docs/aggregator_guide.md

 )
 ```

-### Step 4: Run the Parser
+### Step 4: Run the Processor

 That's it!
 No other files need to be modified.
 The dynamic registry in `stats/__init__.py` will automatically find your new module.

-You can now run the parser and use your new stat:
+You can now run the processor and use your new stat:

 1.  **List all stats to see yours:**
     ```bash
-    parser list-stats
+    tube list-stats
     # Output will now include:
     #   - total_units_lost: Counts the total number of units lost by each player.
     ```
 2.  **Compute your specific stat:**
     ```bash
-    parser run <REPLAY_ID> ... -s total_units_lost
+    tube run <REPLAY_ID> ... -s total_units_lost
     ```

 ## 4. Best Practices